His Royal Slyness: Plot

-The Prince of Razzmatazz (Gaylord Lloyd) is in America being educated.
-He receives a telegram telling him to travel to the Kingdom of Thermosa to vie with a drunken rival, the Prince of Roquefort (Snub Pollard), to marry "the fairest bud in the kingdom": Princess Florelle.
-The Prince of Razzmatazz is unhappy about this development because he would prefer to marry his female tutor.
-When the tutor sees that an American boy (Harold Lloyd) bears a striking resemblance to the prince, she convinces the American boy to take the Prince's place.
-His body guard accepts a large bribe to go along with the plan.
-Immediately after the American boy leaves, the prince informs his tutor that since he can no longer be a prince, he is cut off from all royal funds.
-The tutor quickly turns on him and throws him out of her home.
+The Prince of Razzamatazz is in America being educated.
+He receives a telegram telling him to travel to the Kingdom of Thermosa to vie with a drunken rival, the Prince of Roquefort, to marry "the fairest bud of the kingdom": Princess Florelle.
+The Prince of Razzamatazz is unhappy about this development because he would prefer to marry his girlfriend, Verona Vermuth.
+When she sees that an "American boy", a book agent, bears a striking resemblance to the prince, she convinces the American boy to take the prince's place.
+His tutor and bodyguard accepts a large bribe to go along with the plan.
+Immediately after the American boy leaves, the prince informs his girlfriend that since he can no longer be a prince, he is cut off from all royal funds.
+She quickly turns on him and throws him out of her home.
 Upon arriving in Thermosa, the American boy has to escape a violent anti-monarchist mob.
-Once he gets to the palace, he has second thoughts about replacing the Prince, but he changes his mind when he sees several pretty ladies-in-waiting and Princess Florelle.
+Once he gets to the palace, he has second thoughts about replacing the prince, but he changes his mind when he sees several pretty ladies-in-waiting and Princess Florelle.
 Florelle eventually chooses the American boy over the Prince of Roquefort.
-Shortly afterward, the real prince arrives and exposes the American boy as a fraud.
+Shortly afterward, the real Prince of Razzamatazz arrives and exposes the American boy as a fraud.
 The boy is thrown out onto the street just as the agitated anti-monarchist mob is attacking the royal palace.
-The American boy accidentally fires a cannon into the palace—winning himself the new job as the country's president as the monarchy topples.
-As president, he rushes back to inside the palace to rescue Florelle and her parents from the mob using his presidential powers.
+The American boy accidentally fires a cannon into the palace—winning himself the new job as the country's president, while the monarchy topples.
+As president, he intervenes to rescue Florelle and her parents from the mob, using his presidential powers.